BinbinDai/job-scout/conversation_history.md

 └── conversation_history.md
 ```

-## GitHub Repository

-The project is hosted at: https://github.com/BinbinDai/job-scout

 ## Notes

-This conversation history documents the step-by-step process of organizing and setting up the job-scout project, including file management, repository setup, and documentation creation.
-All changes were made with careful consideration of project structure and maintainability.
+This conversation history documents the complete development process of the job-scout project, from initial conception through implementation and organization.
+It captures both technical challenges and learning experiences with Cursor Agent, providing valuable insights for future AI-assisted development projects.